How to Write Impactful Booking Confirmation Emails

 What is a booking confirmation email?

-Customers expect to receive a booking confirmation email once they exchange money for an experience.
-Secondly, guests anticipate receiving something to prove the transaction took place.
+Customers expect to receive a booking confirmation email when they exchange money for an experience: they want something that proves the transaction has taken place.

-This email can be as simple as saying, “Hi, you’ve paid XX amount for your booking on XX day.
-We look forward to welcoming you!”
-Similar to how a thank you letter for a tour, this message confirms an action they’ve taken and addresses these queries automatically.
+This email can be as simple as, “Hi, you’ve paid XX amount for your booking on XX day.
+We look forward to seeing you!”
+Similar to a thank you email, registration confirmation email, or subscription confirmation email, this message acknowledges an action they’ve taken and automatically answers any questions they may have.

-As an activity provider, you have enough to do without having to manually update every customer who books with you.
+As a tour or activity provider, you have enough on your plate without having to manually update every customer who books with you.
 By making booking confirmation emails part of your workflow, guests are less likely to phone in and pepper you with questions that can be summed up in an email.

 smiling woman sitting on a deck with a laptop looking out into the sun